-Dry shampoos absorb excess sebum, they eliminate dirt, but also bad odors.
-They are ideal for cats with a full coat, but also hairless cats.
+Dry shampoos absorb excess sebum; they eliminate dirt but also foul odors.
+They are ideal for cats with full coat but also hairless cats.
 There are different kinds of dry shampoos, it's up to you to choose the one that best suits your needs.

 Sprays or aerosols are used to clean and deodorize the coat.
 This type of product is sometimes difficult to apply because it can scare your cat or kitten because of the noise it makes.
 Foams remove dirt and grime stuck in the bristles.
 It is applied against the direction of hair growth and should be dried with a towel.

 Powdered dry shampoos are the most popular, especially with owners attending competitions and shows, as they make the coat look bulky.
 The advantage is that they are easy to apply.
-You just need to distribute it directly on the coat to remove the dirt.
-You can also sprinkle it on a towel and rub your cat with it.
-The only drawback is that you will then have to brush your pet thoroughly to remove the excess powder which tends to whiten the hair.
+You need to distribute it directly on the coat to remove the dirt.
+You can also sprinkle it on a towel and rub your cat.
+The only drawback is that you will then have to brush your pet thoroughly to remove the excess powder, which tends to whiten the hair.